Lynn Garrison: Film projects

 Between 1964 and 1965, Garrison worked with the Irish Air Corps to establish a collection of First World War replica aircraft and support equipment at Weston Aerodrome, Leixlip, Ireland.
 It was originally established for 20th Century Fox's 1966 film The Blue Max.
 The aerial fleet included a sole Caudron 277, two Fokker DR 1s, three Fokker D VIIs, two S.E.5As and two Pfalz D IIIs (all full-scale replicas) four de Havilland Tiger Moths, three SV4C Stampes, a Morane 230 and six Curry Wot 3/4 scale S.E.5As.Since no original Dr.1 exists Garrison’s Bitz Triplane SN 001 is the oldest example of its type in existence.
-Garrison has owned 001 since 1965 and it is presently registered in America.
+Garrison owned 001 since 1965 and it is presently registered in America.

-During the September 1970 filming of Owen Crump's film, Zeppelin, Garrison's unit lost an Alouette helicopter and S.E.5 in a mid-air collision over Wicklow, Ireland with a loss of five people including Burch Williams, brother of 20th Century Fox executive Elmo Williams.
+During the September 1970 filming of Owen Crump's film, Zeppelin, Garrison's unit lost an Alouette helicopter and S.E.5 in a mid-air collision over County Wicklow, Ireland with a loss of five people including Burch Williams, brother of 20th Century Fox executive Elmo Williams.
 For the film Tora!
 Tora!
 Tora!, Garrison and Jack Canary created the large fleet of "Japanese" aircraft.
 Some of these aircraft still make appearances at air shows.
-Garrison also worked on Darling Lili, Barry Lyndon, Ryan's Daughter and the TV series "Twelve O'Clock High".
+Garrison also worked on Darling Lili, Barry Lyndon, Ryan's Daughter, and the TV series Twelve O'Clock High.

+The Irish Film Act of 1980 provides tax advantages for film productions and resident foreign creative people.
+Len Deighton, Frederick Forsyth, and Richard Condon were among the many who took advantage of the allowances and lived in Ireland for a number of years.
+The Film Act of 1980 was the result of an initial 1970 collaboration between Ireland’s Prime Minister, the Taoiseach, Jack Lynch, and Garrison, who shared a semi-detached house with Lynch.
+The Film Act became the basis for other national film acts throughout Europe and America.